Florence for Foodies: 10 Delicious Experiences You Can’t Miss

 You'll eat appetizing local food if you join one of many Florence walking food tours!

-A foodie in Florence shouldn't skip taking a guided culinary tour.
-You'll kill two birds with one stone, you'll get to know the city and taste amazing food.
+Those who join, will kill two birds with one stone, you'll get to know the city and taste amazing food.
 A friendly local will show you the best trattorias and eateries, you would normally miss.

 We recommend these Florence food tours: